Hip dysplasia – PAO or short stem prosthesis?

 Benefits of PAO

-• Joint preservation: Avoidance of endoprosthetic replacement.
+• Joint-preserving: Avoidance of an endoprosthetic replacement.

 • Longevity: Aims for long-term reduction of osteoarthritis risk.